 Istiklal Street is home to several beauty and cosmetics stores, where visitors can find both international and local brands.
 Some popular choices include:

-- Sephora: A global cosmetics retailer offering a wide range of makeup, skincare, and fragrance products.
+• Sephora: A global cosmetics retailer offering a wide range of makeup, skincare, and fragrance products.

-- Watsons: A well-known drugstore chain stocking an array of beauty and personal care items.
+• Watsons: A well-known drugstore chain stocking an array of beauty and personal care items.

-- Flormar: A Turkish cosmetics brand known for its affordable, high-quality products.
+• Flormar: A Turkish cosmetics brand known for its affordable, high-quality products.

 Read also: 13 Best Cosmetic Shops in Istanbul: Budget, Organic and Luxury Shopping

-Hotels in Istiklal Street
+Hotels on Istiklal Street

 For visitors looking to stay in the heart of Istanbul’s shopping district, Istiklal Street offers a range of accommodation options:

-- Magnova Studios: A boutique hotel featuring stylish, well-appointed rooms and a convenient location close to shopping and dining.
+• Magnova Studios: A boutique hotel featuring stylish, well-appointed rooms and a convenient location close to shopping and dining.

-- Richmond Istanbul: A luxurious hotel with elegant accommodations and stunning views of the Bosphorus.
+• Richmond Istanbul: A luxurious hotel with elegant accommodations and stunning views of the Bosphorus.

-- 21 Rooms Hotel: A charming, budget-friendly option offering clean, comfortable rooms and a friendly atmosphere.
+• 21 Rooms Hotel: A charming, budget-friendly option offering clean, comfortable rooms and a friendly atmosphere.

 Exploring Beyond Istiklal Street: Nearby Attractions